bastiion/fulcro-shadow-cljs-framework7/README.md

 * 🔧 `build-dev` - build web app using development mode (faster build without minification and optimization)
 * 🔧 `build-prod` - build web app for production

+## Shadow CLJS build

+Two builds will finally compile the clojure-script and combine the output with the transpiled js code produced in the webpack build stage.

+The variant not working, because framework-7 is not initialized

+  npx shadow-cljs watch :direct-no-webpack

+The variant which is working, because of external initialization of framework7

+  npx shadow-cljs watch :direct

 ## WebPack

 There is a webpack bundler setup.
 It compiles and bundles all "front-end" resources.
 You should work only with files located in `/src` folder.
 Webpack config located in `build/webpack.config.js`.